Frequently Asked Questions

 Lichess is a combination of live/light/libre and chess.
 It is pronounced lee-chess.
 Hear it pronounced by a specialist.

-If your opponent frequently aborts/leaves games, they get "play banned" which means they're temporarily banned from playing games.
-There is no "public" banner on the profile, however, that marks the user as someone who aborts/leaves games.
-If this behaviour continues, the length of the playban increases - and prolonged behaviour of this nature may lead to account closure.
+If your opponent frequently aborts/leaves games, they get "play banned", which means they're temporarily banned from playing games.
+This is not publicly indicated on their profile.
+If this behavior continues, the length of the playban increases - and prolonged behavior of this nature may lead to account closure.

 On Lichess, the main difference in rules for correspondence chess is that an opening book is allowed.
 The use of engines is still prohibited and will result in being flagged for engine assistance.
 Although ICCF allows engine use in correspondence, Lichess does not.